 Inform patients that accidental ingestion, especially by children, may result in respiratory depression or death [see Warnings and Precautions (5.3)].
-Instruct patients to take steps to store OPANA securely and to dispose of unused OPANA by flushing the tablets down the toilet.

 Interactions with Benzodiazepines and Other CNS Depressants

 Inform patients and caregivers that potentially fatal additive effects may occur if OPANA is used with benzodiazepines or other CNS depressants, including alcohol, and not to use these concomitantly unless supervised by a healthcare provider [see Warnings and Precautions (5.5), Drug Interactions (7)].